d4n3sh/thedaneshproject/content/posts/2009-05-06-p1-wimax-signal-strength-may-6th-2009.md

 TX Power: 5+- &#8211;> Other are under 10.
 (Not too important)

-Called P1 up, need to call them back soon to carry out some &#8220;fine tuning&#8221; to improve my signal.
+Called P1 up, need to call them back soon to carry out some "fine tuning" to improve my signal.
 Thank god their support speaks English well&#8230;. unlike Streamyx!!

 Take a look at the signal map below, my house is smack middle in the pocket(below the compass) where there is almost no signal.